seanorama/masterclass/security-advanced/README.md

 ### Setup AD/OS integration via SSSD

 - Why?
-  - Currently your hadoop nodes do not recognize users/groups.
+  - Currently your hadoop nodes do not recognize users/groups defined in AD.
   - You can check this by running below:
   ```
   id it1